When is it time to consider an exit plan when selling a business ?

 The Balance Sheet and Assets

-Remember this is a small business and the small business $30,000 right off can affect your balance sheet, if your accounts and not handled the right way.
+Remember this is a small business and the small business’s $30,000 right off can affect your balance sheet if your accounts and not handled the right way.
 I have already posted about this so follow this link for – Why the balance sheet may not be so important for a small business.
-Have three years of P&L with an asset register and the real value of the assets, rather than the book value.
-Do not forget intellectual property, that has a value and that could be a key reason why the buyer is considering your business.

 Contracts